 The festive season is approaching!
-So before we get caught up with all the planning and rushing around I wanted to take some time to remember to be thankful for all we have in our lives and to share fun times with our family.
+Before we get caught up with all the planning and rushing around, I wanted to take some time to remember to be thankful for all we have in our lives and to share fun times with our family.

 You need a branch or two to make your tree!
-Use this time to take a stroll around your neighborhood or local park to collect small branches while brainstorming with your kiddo what you’re grateful for.
+Use this time to take a stroll around your neighbourhood or local park to collect small tree branches while brainstorming with your kiddo about what makes you feel grateful.

 When you get home, break-off or cut-off any long bits to make a nicely shaped “tree” from your branches.
 (Make sure the ends aren’t too sharp for little hands!)
 Position it securely in your vase or container.

 Step 2: Make your leaf stencils

 Make a leaf stencil from cardboard if you don’t’ want to draw free-hand.
 Leaves can be any shapes but just make sure they are big enough to write a word or two on them.
 Use a pencil to trace around your leaf stencil or draw your leaves free-hand.